arnaudmeng/mstool_rshiny/README.md

 This tool has been developped for the needs of mass chemists working at the [Metabolomic Core Facility](https://research.pasteur.fr/en/team/metabolomics-core-facility/) of Pasteur Institute (Paris).
 All functions and utilities embedded resulted from the collaboration of mass spectrometry expert (Kathleen Rousseau), chemist expert (Lise Boulard) and bioinformatic expert (Arnaud Meng).

 The RShiny is divided in mutliple sections.
-Each
+Each sections is dedicated to a simple and specific task.
+More description will come soon.

 > [!CAUTION]
 > This project is still under developpment.